Charles A. Sprague

-Charles Arthur Sprague (November 12, 1887 – March 13, 1969) was the 22nd Governor of the US state of Oregon from 1939 to 1943.
+Charles Arthur Sprague (November 12, 1887 – March 13, 1969) was the 22nd governor of Oregon from 1939 to 1943.
 He was also the editor and publisher of the Oregon Statesman from 1929 to 1969.
 Sprague High School in Salem, Oregon is named after him.

-He was also a direct descendant to two Rhode Island Governors, William Sprague III and William Sprague IV.
+He was also a direct descendant to two Rhode Island governors, William Sprague III and William Sprague IV.

 Early years

 Charles Sprague was born in Lawrence, Kansas, the son of Charles Allen Sprague, a grain-elevator operator, and Caroline Glasgow.
 He grew up with his brother, Robert Wyatt, in Columbus Junction, Iowa, where he attended public schools and worked for his father.
 He enrolled at Monmouth College in Illinois and paid his expenses by reporting part-time for regional newspapers.
 When his income proved inadequate, Sprague took a leave at the end of his sophomore year and spent two years as a high school principal and teacher in Ainsworth, Iowa.
 On his return to Monmouth, Sprague served as editor of the student newspaper.
 From then on, he had aspirations to go into journalism.
 Following his graduation with honors in 1910, Sprague became superintendent of schools in Waitsburg, Washington.
 Two years later, he married Blanche Chamberlain, the principal of a local grade school; they had two children.
 Sprague was soon named assistant superintendent of public instruction for the state of Washington.